 RMD calculator is a tool that helps you find the minimum amount you must withdraw from your individual retirement account (IRA) each year when you turn 72 years.
 Money invested in your retirement accounts grows tax-free for decades.
 The required minimum distribution (RMD) is designed to prevent these investments from growing untouched indefinitely.
 By requiring you to make these compulsory withdrawals, the government can finally collect its tax revenue you've been putting off.

 The only exception to the RMD is the Roth IRA, which is funded with after-tax dollars.
 You don't have to take an RMD for 2020 because of the CARES Act, but you may still use this tool to calculate any further RMDs with the estimated account balance.
-Check out how the CARES Act impacted unemployment benefit and the stimulus check GOP calculator.
+Check out how the CARES Act impacted unemployment benefit and the stimulus check calculator.

 You can learn more about the rules governing retirement plans with RMDs, how to calculate your RMD, the CARES act RMD waiver, and how RMDs impact your taxes if you keep reading.

 A required minimum distribution (RMD) is the minimum amount you must withdraw from your retirement account each year when you turn 72 years.
 You are allowed to withdraw more.
 Without the RMD, money in your retirement accounts would continue to grow tax-free indefinitely, but the government wants a piece of it.
 Consider RMD rules as a way the Internal Revenue Service (IRS) forces you to eat your cake, or they'll have it.
 The government receives tax revenue from deposits into the retirement accounts that were not taxed.